Joint Stock Companies Winding-Up Act 1844

 The Joint Stock Companies Winding-Up Act 1844 (7 & 8 Vict. c.
-111) is an act of Parliament of the United Kingdom.
+111) was an act of Parliament of the United Kingdom.
+The act concerned dealing with Joint Stock Companies that were unable to meet their financial obligations.

-Section 1 enabled a company to be made bankrupt in the same way as an individual.
-The result was that remedies were available only against a company's property.
+The act enabled a company to be made bankrupt in the same way an individual could be made bankrupt.
+The outcome of the legislation being that remedies were available only against a company's property, as the act made a distinction between the company itself and the members of the company.